As the boys get another Eda-Kimoto case, Yasuo and his younger brother make bet to see who kills Anna first. Plus, he is coming for her.

 “Shut up!” he hissed.
 Shichiro shrugged at him.

-“Say,” he said.
-“Let’s see who can kill her first as a bet.”
+“Just saying,” he said back.
+An idea came into Shichiro’s mind after he said that.
+“Say,” he said, “Let’s see who can kill her first as a bet.”
 Yasuo looked at him oddly.

 “How do you mean?” he asked.
-The younger brother smirked at him.
+The younger brother gave him an innocent-looking smile.

-“You’re on!” he said.
-The men bowed to seal the bet.
-They aren’t the only ones after Anna, however.
+“You’re on!” he said with a grin.
+The men bowed to seal the bet, but they aren’t the only ones after Anna.